BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Stoicism/Stoics.md

 - The Stoic sources do not suggest that the virtuous person recognizes just the same obligations to everyone.
 - Our duties (off i cia) to human beings in general do not involve self-sacrif i ce; they involve benef i ts to others without harm to ourselves.
 Cicero illustrates these benef i ts by the example of one person lighting another person’s lamp without losing any of his own light
 - But of all the bonds of fellowship, there is none nobler, none more powerful than when good men of congenial character are joined in intimate friendship
+- Zeno’s judgment may be in danger of being distorted because he is forming his views in Athens, or among the people he knows best, or because he is thinking about his particular situation as a slave or a slave-owner.
+To f i nd the point of view of a sage, he needs to separate himself from the distorting inf l uences of these specif i c features of his own situation.
+He might do this if he takes the point of view of a sage like Confucius, who lacks the appearances that encourage Zeno to draw one conclusion rather than another.
+But Confucius’ point of view is a source of good advice for Zeno only if Zeno thinks of Confucius without the particular biases of Confucius’ environment.

 # Difficulties